Search Remy Bumppo

 Shawn’s adaptation of immigrant oral histories, An Immigrant Class, was the centerpiece of the first edition of thinkTank.
 His most recent adaptation is of Mark Twain’s A Connecticut Yankee in King Arthur’s Court, which was read at the Chicago Humanities Festival, and later produced at Northwestern University as part of the Wallis Works-in-Progress series.

-Shawn is currently in rehearsals for The Clean House.
+Shawn is currently performing in The Clean House.

 Performance Photos of Shawn Douglass